(PDF Format. Size - 8.5"x11")

 - find patterns: patterns of motivation; possible causes of injury; fatigue and overtraining

-Whether you thrive on recording details or find it mundane and pointless, in time you will have a very cool record of how you progressed, where you went wrong, where you went right, and even if you don't keep at it...years from now you may look back at it with a sense of nostalgia, pride, and rekindled motivation.
+Whether you thrive on recording details or find it mundane and pointless, in time you will have a very cool record of how you progressed and what you accomplished, and even if you don't keep at it...years from now you may look back at it with a sense of nostalgia, pride, and rekindled motivation.